What Every Parent Wants to Know

 How does Lycoming help students in find jobs?

 In addition to assisting students with career exploration and career readiness, both the faculty and the people in career services make it their highest priority to assist our graduates.
-The process starts as early as early as the freshman year.
+The process starts as early as early as the first year.

-Freshmen and sophomores are encouraged to participate in the SHARE (Students Having A Real Experience) program.
+First-year students and sophomores are encouraged to participate in the SHARE (Students Having A Real Experience) program.
 This is allows students to shadow professionals in a career area that they may choose to pursue.

 Nearly 80% of Lycoming students complete at least one internship within their four years at Lycoming.
 Williamsport is an ideal city for students to combine their classroom knowledge with real world work experience.
 As the major retail, financial, health care, judicial and transportation hub for all of north central Pennsylvania our students have numerous internship opportunities literally a short walk from campus.
 Check out the academic department pages to see the wide variety of internships enjoyed by Lyco students.